dragon-dune/dragon-dune/README.md

 1. Goblins collect all gold spent on hiring Goblin mercenaries.
 Gold spent by the Goblins on mercenaries goes to the bank.
-2. The Goblins (and their ally) pay half price (rounded up) for Goblin mercenaries.
+2. The Goblins (and their ally) pay half price (rounded down) for Goblin mercenaries.
 3. When the Goblins win an artifact cards, they get a second artifact card that is hidden from the Elves.
 4. The Goblins may have up to 8 artifact cards (instead of 4).
 5. The Goblins (and their ally) may disband units at the beginning of the movement round (instead of at the end).
+6. The Goblins (and their ally) may disband units for free (instead of one gold per token). the movement round (instead of at the end).
-6. Special Card (Ace): You may discard a special card to stop a player from hiring Goblin mercenaries that turn.
+7. Special Card (Ace): You may discard a special card to stop a player from hiring Goblin mercenaries that turn.
-7. Alliance Power: Your ally may may half price (rounded up) for Goblin mercenaries (even the Orcs may do this) and you may disband units at the beginning of the movement round.
+8. Alliance Power: Your ally may may half price (rounded down) for Goblin mercenaries (even the Orcs may do this); you may disband units at the beginning of the movement round; you may disband units for free.

 ![](art/orc_portrait.png)